alysivji/advent-of-code/README.md

 ## Notes

-- all language configuration is in the root directory
+- Python + TS language configuration is in the root directory
-  - might move this to sub-directories as I start learning / using more languages
+  - need to move this to sub-directories to keep things consistent

 ### TypeScript Setup Notes